nf-core/rnafusion/docs/usage.md

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profile standard,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

 * `awsbatch`
   * A generic configuration profile to be used with AWS Batch.